phrawzty/AudioAddict.bundle/README.md

 # Discontinuation of support for plugins

 In September of 2018, [Plex officially announced](https://forums.plex.tv/t/discontinuation-of-plugins-watch-later-recommended-and-cloud-sync/312312/4) that the plugin model would be deprecated and "slowly phased out".
 While plugins can still be manually installed on the server, _client_ support is now spotty at best; as of 2020, the official Plex clients generally do not provide an interface for plugins.
-Long story short, _this_ plugin technically still works, but you need to use an unoffical client to "see" it, so that might be useful for you—sorry, there's nothing I can about that. :(
+Long story short, _this_ plugin technically still works, but you need to use an unoffical client to "see" it—sorry, there's nothing I can about that. :(

 # Install